MarkWalter94/MegaMapper/README.md

 Every mapping library is a mess to deal with, this is also a mess, but less.

 This library was born to meet our needs to have asyncronus DI compatible mappings.
+Have been using this for a while, publishing to the recent AutoMapper developments (v15 commercial licensing)

 ## Features